Pardon Board Reform

 Reduce the Impact of Fines and Fees

-Fines and fees from traffic and low-level criminal violations strip assets from low income communities, especially communities of color.
-Individuals who lack the liquid assets to pay a ticket in full and on time experience an escalation of consequences, including late fees, collection fees, and driver’s license suspensions, which can create a debt-to-jail trap for many people.
-The Minnesota Second Chance Coalition joins the Minnesota Asset Building Coalition and a diverse range of stakeholders in supporting the following chances:
+Fines and fees from traffic and low level criminal violations strip assets from low income communities, especially communities of color.
+Individuals who lack the liquid assets to pay a ticket in full and on time experience an escalation of consequences, including late fees, collection fees, and driver’s license suspension, which can create a debt trap that may take years to escape.
+Second Chance Coalition joins a diverse range of stakeholders in supporting the following changes:

 - In cases of financial hardship, allow judges to waive the $75 surcharge on traffic and criminal violations or offer community service;

 - Require judges to consider Ability to Pay factors such as income and dependents before setting the amount of a fine;